jzav/silent-runner/README.md

 Emission modes:

 -   `stream` -- Emit child stdout/stderr to the parent stdout/stderr as it is produced (default).
--   `end` -- Emit the buffered output after the child process finishes.
+-   `end` -- Emit the buffered output after the execution finishes.
 -   `success` -- Emit the buffered output only if execution succeeds.
 -   `failure` -- Emit the buffered output only if execution fails.
 -   `never` -- Never emit the selected stream to the parent.
 When used